CondeNast/recipe_plugin/README.markdown

 **Simplified Partner Registration:** New self-service user interface to [register for a partner key](http://www.ziplist.com/onboard_partners/new) so that your logo and website name sit next to recipes that appear in user recipe boxes and in the ZipList recipe search index.

-The ZipList Recipe Plugin is very easy to use and you can find step-by-step instructions in the plugin_instructions.pdf document that is part of this package.
+The ZipList Recipe Plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://marketing.ziplist.com.s3.amazonaws.com/plugin_instructions.pdf).
 If you have more questions on how to use the plugin, feel free to reach out to ZipList at [plugins@ziplist.com](mailto:plugins@ziplist.com).

 Installation
 ------------

 You can download and install the ZipList Recipe Plugin using the built-in WordPress plugin installer.
-If you download the Ziplist Recipe Plugin manually, make sure it is uploaded to "/wp-content/plugins/ziplist-recipe-plugin/".
+If you download the ZipList Recipe Plugin manually, make sure it is uploaded to "/wp-content/plugins/ziplist-recipe-plugin/".

 Activate the ZipList Recipe Plugin in the "Plugins" admin panel using the "Activate" link.

 To use the plugin, click the little ZipList Recipe icon on the "Edit Post" pages, right next to the other "Upload/Insert" links at the top of the text editor box.
 Then enter the details about your recipe into the appropriate boxes, and then click the "Add Recipe" button.
 This will save your recipe, and insert it into your blog post.

+The ZipList Recipe Plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://marketing.ziplist.com.s3.amazonaws.com/plugin_instructions.pdf).
+If you have more questions on how to use the plugin, feel free to reach out to ZipList at [plugins@ziplist.com](mailto:plugins@ziplist.com).

 Frequently Asked Questions
 --------------------------